 I hung up.
 Seriously?
 The report had nothing, absolutely nothing in it.
 It was just a bunch of words that beat around the subject and said nothing about it.
-I seriously contemplated running through the guard rails and dropping down into the gulley.
+I seriously contemplated running through the guard rails.
 How was I going to do another one just like that?
 And I guarantee that he will not give me anything with which to work.
 I hated my job even more.
 Now what?

 - Free Images - Pixabay

 Over 520,000 high quality photos, illustrations, and vector graphics.
 Free for commercial use.
 No attribution required.

 More by this Author

 A funny look at life to help us smile our way through it.
 PS: though many of the facts below might appear to be true, the actual facts have all been changed to protect the innocent (LOL).

 A story about taking the time to see around you.